cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 if an extension of the Common Data Model is required.
 If the existing data model is sufficient to meet your modeling needs, you may be able to implement changes satisfactorily just by modifying the source code for the physiologic system of interest.
 If a Common Data Model extension is necessary, modification of the source code becomes more complicated.
-The quickest and easiest way to modify the physiology engine to meet your needs is to work with Kitware - email: physiology@kitware.com.
+The quickest and easiest way to modify the engine to meet your needs is to work with Kitware - email: physiology@kitware.com.

 We can help with requirements definition, provide development support, and/or make modifications for you.